Vlahaka/Unified-framework/Unified_Scaffold_Final_Condensed.md

 ## 🌀 Singularity as Recursion Point – Temporal Disengagement and Emergent Rebirth (Updated insight)

+> *“If time were emergent, it would be sucked in like light.
+But it slows instead.
+Therefore, it is not of the same nature.”*
+>
 > **Singularity is not the end of structure.
 It is the return to perfect symmetry — the zero (0).**

 At the core of a black hole, gravitational compression becomes so extreme that **spacetime separates**: